HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/dxcoreserver.md

   The values that are passed through the command line override the default values.

-  Use this attribute and retrigger the command to check the status of any previous request that was incomplete.
+  Use this attribute and retrigger the command to check the status of any previous request that was incomplete:

   ```
   -requestId <Unique ID of a previously triggered restart request>